psu13/mutable-hakyll/posts/yoneda-speedrun.md

 As we navigate our way from basic categories up to the statement of the lemma we will travel through multiple layers conceptual abstraction.
+At the base of this ladder
+are the categories which themselves are already an abstraction of many ways of expressing "mathematical structures".
+But we have much higher to climb.
-Functors are the first step up this ladder.
+Functors are the first step up.

 Functors are the *arrows between categories*.
 That is, if you were to define the category where the objects were all categories of some kind